jsminna/mini-challenge/readme.md

  - All codes should be written in the challenge.js file
  - Functions has already been created, don't add extra parameters or rename the function
  - Ensure you return the final output
+ - Fork the repo
+ - On your terminal, git clone https://github.com/your_username/mini-challenge/
+ - Work on the challenge, and make a pull request
+ - Open index.html in your terminal to run the test cases

 ## Challenge 1: find longest word in a sentence
 In the challenge.js file, a function findLongestWordLength has been created.